Responsible Conduct of Research Policy and Training Plan

 Research at Lewis & Clark College

 Lewis & Clark College is committed to the highest standards of excellence and integrity in all research and scholarly endeavors.
-Staff, faculty, and students involved in research should have adequate training in the responsible conduct of research and scientific ethics.
+Individuals involved in research should have adequate training in the responsible conduct of research and scientific ethics.
 In addition to the technical and fiscal management of sponsored projects, Principal Investigators (PIs) are obligated to use all resources effectively and efficiently, and are responsible for the direction of research and scholarly activities and the training of students, laboratory staff, and postdoctoral scholars.
-This includes introducing students and lab members to the appropriate standards of the Responsible Conduct of Research and ensuring compliance with institutional policy, federal and state regulations, guidelines, and sponsor requirements.
+This includes participating in and introducing students and lab members to the appropriate standards of the Responsible Conduct of Research, and ensuring compliance with institutional policy, federal and state regulations, guidelines, and sponsor requirements.

 Why is the Responsible Conduct of Research important?

 To maintain confidence and trust in academic research, researchers must protect the empirical objectivity of research, the unbiased reporting of results, and the open sharing of information.
 On August 9, 2007, Public Law 100-69, otherwise known as the AMERICA COMPETES ACT, was passed.
 Section 7009 specifically addresses the Responsible Conduct of Research and reads as follows:

 The [NSF] Director shall require that each institution that applies for financial assistance from the Foundation for science and engineering research or education describe in its grant proposal a plan to provide appropriate training and oversight in the responsible and ethical conduct of research to undergraduate students, graduate students, and postdoctoral researchers participating in the proposed research project.

 Although issues can vary slightly depending on the academic discipline and individual program of research, topics that fall under the broader topic of “research integrity” include the following:

 - use and protection of human subjects and lab animals

 - safe and responsible use of biological materials